psacre/info0948-introduction-to-intelligent-robotics/setup/README.md

 #### Mac OS X - Arm64 (M1/M2) hosts (64-bit)
-  1. Download and install [VirtualBox®]{https://download.virtualbox.org/virtualbox/7.0.8/VirtualBox-7.0.8_BETA4-156879-macOSArm64.dmg} for Arm64 (M1/M2) hosts.
+  1. Download and install [VirtualBox®](https://download.virtualbox.org/virtualbox/7.0.8/VirtualBox-7.0.8_BETA4-156879-macOSArm64.dmg) for Arm64 (M1/M2) hosts.
 Note this is a Beta version of an outdated version of VirtualBox (the current version does not support the M1/M2 architecture).
-  2.Download the archive containing the virtual machine available on the course [OneDrive]{test}.
+  2.Download the archive containing the virtual machine available on the course [OneDrive](test).
   3.Start VirtualBox.
   4.In VirtualBox, select the **Import Appliance** entry in the **File** menu.
   5.Select the file you just downloaded and press **Next**.